shadowtime2000/alef-component/README.md

 ## Draft

-The draft will be parted in three stages, currently accept any suggestions about it.
+The draft will be parted in three stages, currently accept any new features and improvements about it.
 After the DRAFT is locked, the **AOT** comilper in Rust will be implemented to make it works in nodejs and Deno.

 - Stage 1
   - **nodes rendering**: render nodes using native DOM